Technological developments in spine surgery are occurring at an ever-increasing rate, but what does this mean for you?

 Newer technologies that seem to be here to stay include:

-- Cervical artificial disc replacement for treatment of cervical disc pathology is standing the test of time (with 4 to 7 years of clinical results reported in the US) and emerging as a mainstay alternative to ACDF.
+- Cervical artificial disc replacement for treatment of cervical disc pathology is standing the test of time (with 4 to 7 years of clinical results reported in the US) and emerging as a mainstay alternative to Anterior Cervical Discectomy and Fusion (ACDF).
 More recently, one cervical artificial disc technology has even been approved for 2-level procedures as well.1

 - Fusion outcomes are improving over time, with improving fusion rates and less postoperative pain and complications.
-Areas of improvement include less invasive approaches, more bone graft options, and improved fixation devices/implants.
+Areas of improvement include less invasive approaches, more bone graft options, and innovations in cages/implants.

-- Sacroiliac joint fusion is still a newer procedure but is gaining more widespread adoption.
+- Minimally invasive sacroiliac joint fusion is gaining more widespread adoption.

-With newer, less invasive fusion approaches now available, it is a more commonly offered treatment option for those with pain caused by sacroiliac joint dysfunction.3
+With newer, less invasive fusion approaches now available, SI joint fusion is a more commonly offered treatment option for those with pain caused by sacroiliac joint dysfunction.2

 - Vertebral augmentation for a painful fractured vertebra has been around for awhile and patients now have many options to choose from, including options for vertebroplasty and kyphoplasty.
-Before a patient with an osteoporosis compression fracture would pretty much only have nonsurgical treatment options, but vertebral augmentation has now become a mainstay option that offers certain patients a relatively reliable path to pain relief.
+Prior to these innovations, a patient with an osteoporosis compression fracture would pretty much only have nonsurgical treatment options, but vertebral augmentation has now become a mainstay option that offers certain patients a relatively reliable path to pain relief.

 Limitations of technology